sailathatammana/TodoList/Usermanual.md

 ##  Edit a Task ##

-If you want to edit an existing task , choose option 3 from main menu(image1).
+If you want to edit an existing task , choose option 3 from main menu.
 This will show you a list of all the tasks with index.
 It will prompt you to choose a task to edit.
 Enter the task index number to edit.
 And then choose the action to be done on the task

 If you want to mark the task as done choose 1 from the edit menu.
 If you want to edit a task details choose 2 from edit menu and choose 3 to remove the task from the list.
 When you want to quit without any action, choose 4.